 Whether providing the foundation for enhanced citizen services or supporting communications within an agency, Information Technology Infrastructure is the backbone of modern government.
 New technologies provide greater performance, reduced costs, increased flexibility, and improved value for the taxpayer's dollars.

 There are a wide range of IT infrastructure options for today’s IT engineers and architects to build just the right platform for public sector IT workloads.
 One kind of technology does not fit all government requirements and a selection of proven technologies gives government and partners the choice necessary to meet government requirements in the most efficient and effective manner.
-Whether the requirements lend themselves to traditional client-server architectures, appliances, modern storage platforms, virtualization, or cloud base infrastructures or platforms, DLT has assembled the right portfolio of vendors with an ecosystem of proven resellers, consulting firms and system integrators to provide just the right solution to government challenges.
+Whether the requirements lend themselves to traditional client-server architectures, appliances, modern storage platforms, virtualization, or cloud base infrastructures or platforms, TD SYNNEX Public Sector has assembled the right portfolio of vendors with an ecosystem of proven resellers, consulting firms and system integrators to provide just the right solution to government challenges.

 Element and Resource Management